robenkleene/software-references/excel/excel-charts.md

 ## Line Charts

-- When a line chart is selected, one of the chart styles shows the a value for each dot
+- When a line chart is selected, one of the chart styles shows the a value for each dot (usually this is `Style 7`)

 ## Axes